-CONCLUSION: Correct with consideration.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
 Public expenditure on pre-primary and primary education in Northern Ireland is least per child (£3,440; UK average: £4,316) and per head of population (£416; UK average: £473).
 Meanwhile, Northern Ireland has the second highest level of expenditure on overall education per head of population (£1,453); the situation is better explained by the amount spent per head on education subsidies and n.e.c. categories (£257; UK average: £102).
 Continue reading Do our primary pupils receive least per child?

 CLAIM: “…a third of young people from Northern Ireland who go to university travel outside Northern Ireland, mainly to the North West of England and Scotland, and only a third of those who graduate return back home.”

-CONCLUSION: Accurate.
-However, the claim that “a third of young people from Northern Ireland who go to university travel outside Northern Ireland” is closer to a quarter.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
+The claim that “a third of young people from Northern Ireland who go to university travel outside Northern Ireland” is closer to a quarter.
 Continue reading Do a third of graduates return to Northern Ireland?